Seattle schools closed for third day by teachers' strike

-Representatives for the Seattle Education Association and the school district met separately with state mediators on Thursday and Friday.

-Direct contract negotiations were to resume on Saturday, the two sides said.
+Representatives for the Seattle Education Association and the school district met separately with state mediators on Thursday and again on Friday but union and district officials said there were no plans as yet for the two sides to reopen negotiations formally.

 District officials had said they were waiting for the teachers to agree to return to the bargaining table.
 Some teachers, meanwhile, voiced frustration at an apparent lack of movement toward a settlement.